What’s the difference between a guitar improvisation that makes you beg for more, and one that bores you to death?

 What we’ll do next is go into some components you can use to make your guitar solos sound great by applying guitar phrasing techniques.

-While the subject of guitar phrasing goes way beyond the topics discussed here, the following are more than enough to get you started in “thinking phrasing”.
+While the subject of phrasing goes way beyond the topics discussed here, the following guitar phrasing tips are more than enough to get you started in “thinking phrasing”.

 - Motif and variation

-A motif is a small musical idea that is repeated in different forms, throughout the solo.
+A motif is a small musical idea that is repeated in different forms, throughout the guitar solo.

 Our ears usually don’t like hearing the same thing over and over again.